philrud/istio.io/content/about/notes/1.1/index.md

 ## Multiclusters

 - **Non-Routable L3 Networks**.
-A single Istio control plane can now be used in multicluster environments with non-routable L3 networks.
+Enabled using a single Istio control plane in multicluster environments with non-routable L3 networks.
 TBD: LINK